-- determine whether the ground water connection to the wetland or percolation of surface water down through the soil column is disturbed. - 7.
+- trees.
+They should be limited to pervious surfaces no more than five (5) feet in width for pedestrian use only.
+Raised boardwalks utilizing non-treated pilings may be acceptable. - b.
+Wildlife-viewing structures. - 2.
+Drilling for utilities/utility corridors under a buffer, with entrance/exit portals located completely outside of the wetland buffer boundary, provided that the drilling does not interrupt the ground water connection to the wetland or percolation of surface water down through the soil column.
+Specific studies by a hydrologist are necessary to determine whether the ground water connection to the wetland or percolation of surface water down through the soil column is disturbed. - 3.
 Enhancement of a wetland buffer through the removal of non-native invasive plant species.
 Removal of invasive plant species shall be restricted to hand removal.
 All removed plant material shall be taken away from the site and appropriately disposed of.
 Plants that appear on the Washington State Noxious Weed Control Board list of noxious weeds must be handled and disposed of according to a noxious weed control plan appropriate to that species.
-Revegetation with appropriate native species at natural densities is allowed in conjunction with removal of invasive plant species. - 8.
+Revegetation with appropriate native species at natural densities is allowed in conjunction with removal of invasive plant species. - 4.
 Stormwater management facilities.
 Stormwater management facilities are limited to stormwater dispersion outfalls and bioswales.
 They may be allowed within the outer twenty-five percent (25%) of the buffer of Category III or IV wetlands only, provided that: - a.
 No other location is feasible; and - b.
 The location of such facilities will not degrade the functions or values of the wetland; and - c.
-Stormwater management facilities are not allowed in buffers of Category I or II wetlands. - Non-Conforming Uses.
-Repair and maintenance of non-conforming uses or structures, where legally established within the buffer, provided they do not increase the degree of nonconformity. - 10.
+Stormwater management facilities are not allowed in buffers of Category I or II wetlands. - 5.
+Non-Conforming Uses.
+Repair and maintenance of non-conforming uses or structures, where legally established within the buffer, provided they do not increase the degree of nonconformity. - 6.
 Shoreline residential access.
 A private access pathway constructed of pervious materials may be installed, a maximum of four (4) feet wide, through a wetland buffer to the OHWM of a shoreline waterbody.
 Impervious materials may be used as needed to construct a safe, tiered pathway down a slope.
 Raised boardwalks may also be constructed through wetland areas to reach the shoreline waterbody consistent with regulations in this article.
 A railing may be installed on one edge of the pathway, a maximum of 36 inches tall and of open construction.
-Pathways to the shoreline should take the most direct route feasible consistent with appropriate safety standards. - I. Compensatory Mitigation. - 1.
-Projects that propose compensation for wetland acreage and/or functions are subject to State and Federal regulations.
+Pathways to the shoreline should take the most direct route feasible consistent with appropriate safety standards. - J. Compensatory Mitigation. - 1.
+Projects that propose compensation for wetland acreage and/or functions are subject to State and/or Federal regulations.
 Compensatory mitigation for alterations to wetlands shall provide for no net loss of wetland functions and values.
 Compensatory mitigation for alterations to wetlands shall be used only for impacts that cannot be avoided or minimized and shall achieve equivalent or greater biologic functions.
-Compensatory mitigation plans shall be consistent with the mitigation plan requirements of Subsection 2.F of this Appendix B and Subsection 4.3(B)(6), as well as Wetland Mitigation in Washington State Part 2: Developing Mitigation Plans--Version 1, (Ecology Publication #06-06-011b, Olympia, WA, March 2006 or as amended), and Selecting Wetland Mitigation Sites Using a Watershed Approach (Eastern Washington) (Publication #10-06-07, November 2010). - 2.
-Wetland mitigation ratios shall be consistent with Table B.3-3.
+Compensatory mitigation plans shall be consistent with the mitigation plan requirements in Subsection 2.F of this Appendix B and Subsection 4.3(B)(6), as well as Wetland Mitigation in Washington State Part 2: Developing Mitigation Plans--Version 1, (Ecology Publication #06-06-011b, Olympia, WA, March 2006 or as amended), and Selecting Wetland Mitigation Sites Using a Watershed Approach (Eastern Washington) (Publication #10-06-07, November 2010).

+2. Wetland mitigation ratios shall be consistent with Table B.3-3.